-No Place Name Address/location Statement of significance Physical Description Management Category 19 House Lot 99 (No. 85) Ida Street, Eden painted concrete steps lead up from the pavement to the verandah.
+No Place Name Address/location Statement of significance Physical Description Management Category 19 House Lot 99 (No. 85) Ida Street, Eden Hill This place has aesthetic value as a well-executed and intact example of the late Federation style.
+The place has historic and rarity value for its association with the early 20th century development of Eden Hill.
+This place has social value for its demonstration of the form and scale of painted concrete steps lead up from the pavement to the verandah.
 The verandah canopy and the gable feature are supported on paired timber posts to the front and single timber posts to the side sections.
 The verandah wraps around three sides of the house and has been enclosed with fibrous cement sheeting on the south west elevation Single storey brick and iron house of symmetrical plan form.
-The brick has Hill Federation style. •The place has historic and rarity value for its association with the early 20th century development of Eden Hill. •This place has social value for its demonstration of the form and scale of housing in the early 1900s. been painted leaving only tuckpointed face brick quoining around the openings and at the edge of the elevations.
+The brick has been painted leaving only tuckpointed face brick quoining around the openings and at the edge of the elevations.
 The centrally placed front entrance consists of timber and glazed door, side panels and side lights, and fanlights across the entire.
-1-over-1 style timber framed sash Category 2
+1-over-1 style timber framed sash Category housing in the early 1900s.
+The hipped roof has two brick corbelled chimneys projecting from the north and south planes of the structure.
+The roof continues down at a break of pitch to form the verandah canopy which is supported on turned timber posts with a very simple timber balustrade, the deck is timber.

 No Place Name Address/location Statement of significance Physical Description Management Category 20 Eden Hill Primary School' Lot 12762(No. 83a) Ivanhoe Street ,Eden hill The place has aesthetic value as significant elements of the building stock are good and well maintained examples of the Post War International style.
 The place has historic value for its association with the development of this area of Bassendean in the period following World War Two.
 The place has social value for the many members of the community who have attended the school or had other associations with the school educational complex constructed in stages.
-The earliest brick section features an entry with a gabled projecting element incorporating three tall windows with the remainder of the elevation featuring a regular rhythm of sash and hopper window positioned directly under the eaves.
-There is a regular placement of Considerable Category 2 21 St Michael's School' Lot 48 - 49 (No. 4) James Street, Bassendean •The former convent has aesthetic value as a good, intact and well maintained example of the Inter War style executed in brick.
+The earliest brick section features an entry with a gabled projecting element incorporating three tall windows with the Considerable Category 2 21 St Michael's School' Lot 48 - 49 (No. 4) James Street, Bassendean •The former convent has aesthetic value as a good, intact and well maintained example of the Inter War style executed in brick.
 St Michaels School has street frontage to both James Street and Old Perth Road.
 It is a series of one and two storey brick buildings with gabled roofs built over time as the School expanded.
 The older building facing Old Perth Road has an Considerable Category 2